nais/doc/docs/workloads/application/reference/application-spec.md

     ```

 ## leaderElection
-If true, an HTTP endpoint will be available at `$ELECTOR_PATH` that returns the current leader.
+If true, an HTTP endpoint will be available at `$ELECTOR_GET_URL` that returns the current leader.

 Relevant information: